MXCzkEVM/depinscriptions/README.md

 ### Production

-To start the production server for the server-side application, run the following command:
+To start the production server for the server-side application, run the following command in remote server:

 ```sh
 pm2 restart depinscriptions-wannsee